brianlpham21/training-tracker-client/README.md

 The user interface for the Training Tracker application allows for the creation of customizable workouts; the tracker supports workouts and exercises with custom names and the input of sets & repetitions completed for each exercise at a given weight.

 Training Tracker is hoping to expand to include features that will allow users to view a comprehensive chart of their progress rather than the current log of workouts completed.

+## Live Site
+You can access the Training Tracker Application at: https://training-tracker.netlify.com/

 ## Screenshots